 The Singapore Grand Prix was cancelled due to the coronavirus pandemic in 2020 and 2021.
 The race will return in 2022, but a new contract will need to be signed to secure the event’s long-term future.

 Upcoming events at Marina Bay Street Circuit

 Marina Bay is a temporary street circuit that’s only used once a year.
 Sadly, the race was cancelled due to the coronavirus pandemic in 2020 and 2021.
-It’s not yet known if the race will return in 2022, subject to contract.
+The race will return in 2022, subject to contract.
 The 2022 Singapore Grand Prix is set to take place on September 30 – October 2.

 How to get there